 Use of outdoor fabric as a projector screen is budget-friendly.
 It is also durable and lasts longer.
 Tyvek is a variant of fabric that can be used as a screen.
 It is preferred as it is both readily available and cheap.
 Advantages of using fabrics are that they can be moved easily and do not absorb water.
 This makes use of fabrics most suited for outdoor conditions.
-The best picture projection can be obtained by using a tinted version of white fabric.
+We can obtain the best picture projection by using a tinted version of white fabric.
 To avoid creases and stretching, fabrics should be draped over a stand.

-Old Bedsheets are used as low cost Projector Screen Material
+I used old Bedsheets as low cost Projector Screen Material

 The cheapest way to make a projector screen is by using an old bedsheet.
 It can be used as a temporary option for viewing videos.
 As the bedsheets are thin and light, winds can move the screen.
 Another disadvantage is that light from the projector can pass through it.
 The area behind the screen is visible obstructing the picture.
 Bedsheets can still be used as a screen when an unexpected get together is organised.

 To improve picture while using a bedsheet, addition of a black screen can make it sturdy.
-The sheet can also be folded to reduce transparency.
-Ironing and removing creases helps in enhancing output on the screen.
-Bedsheets are not recommended as permanent screens.
-They can be used in emergency situations when other options are not feasible.
+We can also fold the sheet to reduce transparency.
+Ironing and removing creases help in enhancing output on the screen.
+I do not recommend bedsheets as permanent screens.
+We can use them in emergency situations when other options are not workable.

-One of the preferred materials for a projector screen is blackout cloth.
-It can be used for both indoor and outdoor purposes.
+Best cloth material for a projector screen is blackout cloth.
+We can use it for both indoor and outdoor purposes.
 Advantages of using a blackout cloth are it is sturdy, flat and projects the image well.
 It is also cheap.
 This material is available in different sizes.
 Its surface is usually matte white.